adrian154/blog/blogposts/jpeg.md

 ![image in ycbcr color space](resources/jpeg/ycbcr-components.png)

 As you can see, the importance of the luminance channel really shines through here.
 There is very little appreciable detail in the Cb and Cr channels, unlike in RGB space, where each channel is perceived (roughly) equally in the final image.
+We can safely discard much of the detail in the chrominance channels without sacrificing too much quality in the final image.
+However, this still doesn't bring us to the astounding compression ratios that JPEG achieves on a regular basis.
+For that, we'll need to go deeper into the compression process.

 # Discrete Cosine Transform